The Shell by William-Adolphe Bouguereau

 “Aim high, sweet mama.
 And when mistakes come, know they are covered by the One who holds all in His hands, and whose mercies are ‘new every morning!'” ~Sally Clarkson

-Children need to run and play, get dirty and clean up!
+Children need to run and play, get dirty and learn to clean up!

 Saturday Evening by Jim Daly